These five buildings have found a repurpose in life:

 Downtown, this 1900 building yoostabe Santa Fe Union Depot, serving passengers of Santa Fe and later Amtrak.
 It is now the banquet hall of Ashton Hotel.

 On Vaughn Boulevard on the East Side, civic leader Samuel Selkirk Dillow (1866-1931) sold the city of Polytechnic the land on which to build this building in 1913.
-The building originally was Poly’s city hall and fire station before annexation in 1922.
+The building yoostabe Poly’s city hall and fire station before annexation in 1922.
 Later in life it was a health center and a bakery.
 Now idle, it is owned by TWU.

 Still on the East Side, every school day in the late 1950s I walked past this anonymous little red brick building on Collard Street—still unpaved then—on my way to D. McRae Elementary.
-The little building hunkers now unnoticed and unused, but once it hummed—literally—with purpose: Fort Worth Power and Light Company built it as an electricity substation in 1928.
-After Fort Worth Power and Light merged with Texas Electric Company, the little substation helped Reddy Kilowatt “cook your meals, turn the fac-t’ry wheels, . . . wash and dry your clothes, play your ra-di-os.”
+The little building hunkers now unnoticed and unused, but once it hummed—literally—with purpose: Fort Worth Power & Light Company built it as an electricity substation in 1928.
+After Fort Worth Power & Light merged with Texas Electric Service Company, the little substation helped Reddy Kilowatt “cook your meals, turn the fac-t’ry wheels, . . . wash and dry your clothes, play your ra-di-os.”

 All together now:

 A TV commercial featuring Reddy Kilowatt: